MLAbram/edu-iot-digital-twin-lab/Week-0/README.md

 ---

+## 🛠️ Step 5: Wokwi Account Setup
+Wokwi allows us to simulate hardware without needing physical wires.

+1. Create a free account at <a href="https://wokwi.com/" target="_blank">wokwi.com</a>.
+2. Sign in so you can save your projects and share them in your repository.

+---

-## 📂 Step 5: Initialize Your Local Workspace
+## 📂 Step 6: Initialize Your Local Workspace

 Now that your tools are installed, you need a local place to save your code and sync it with GitHub.
 You have two options: